matheussodree/English-Course/README.md

   I'm fine too , thank you / Estou bem também , obrigado(a)

   How are you doing ? / Como vai?

+  Hi , how is it going ? / Oi , tudo bom ?